Innovative policy recommendations for violence prevention

 Prevention of youth-related violence

 One third of the population of El Salvador, Guatemala and Honduras is between 10 and 24 years old.
 Many young people live in an environment that provides limited opportunities for development and inadequate access to education, healthcare, culture and security.
-Young people – especially men – are also the main perpetrators and victims of violence.
+Young people – especially men – are also the main perpetrators et victims of violence.
 The first report therefore focuses on this often marginalized group.
 Nine Strategies to Prevent Youth Violence in Central America (PDF, English), argues that two points are critical for determining the success of an intervention.
 The quality of the activities to prevent young people from turning violent and becoming victims of violence is obviously crucial.
 But at the same time it is also critical at what point in a young person’s life the intervention happens.

 To ensure the best result possible, the report advocates a three-tiered approach.